How to Reduce Hiring Bias Using Applicant Tracking Systems

 Adverse impact under Title VII is still measured using the four-fifths (80%) rule: if one demographic group’s selection rate is below 80% of the highest-selected group’s rate, adverse impact is indicated.
 But the EEOC’s 2023 technical assistance document clarified a critical point that most content gets wrong.

-Where Hiring Bias Actually Lives in an ATS Workflow
+Where Hiring Bias Actually Lives in an ATS Workflow?

 Bias enters ATS workflows at four distinct stages: